 Dr. Lauer and his wife Carol reside in Sioux Falls, South Dakota and have two sons, Mike and Matt.
 He and his wife enjoy travel, hiking, bicycling, cross-country skiing and visits to Southern California to be with their sons.

-SECRETARY and EXECUTIVE DIRECTOR: Michael Hauck has over 20 years of experience in the creation and application of remote sensing and geospatial information technologies.
+EXECUTIVE DIRECTOR: Michael Hauck has over 20 years of experience in the creation and application of remote sensing and geospatial information technologies.
 Reflecting the diverse membership of ASPRS, he has practiced in academic, government, Fortune 500, and start-up settings; and in industries that include transportation, energy, telecommunications, and defense.
 In addition to technical breadth, he is a versatile, collaborative, and adaptive leader with over a decade of general management experience that includes both board and executive positions in not-for-profit organizations.
 His volunteer work includes service on local, State, and National boards, e.g. the Venture West Network of entrepreneurs, the State of Wyoming Telecommunications Council, and the Transportation Research Board of the National Academies.
 His key scientific accomplishment has been the acquisition, processing, and interpretation of the first-ever deep seismic reflection profiles through the Himalayas, which were part of his PhD dissertation in Geological Sciences at Cornell University.
 Beyond training in science and engineering, Hauck is also a student of science and technology communications, and a graduate of the Leadership Wyoming trustee leadership development program.